Stochastic Neighbor Embedding with Gaussian and Student-t Distributions: Tutorial and Survey: Stochastic Neighbor Embedding (SNE)

 where:

-It is noteworthy that the variance of distribution is not used (or is set to $\sigma_i^2 = 0.5$ to cancel $2$ in the denominator) because the we can easily choose the variance of distribution in the embedding space.
+It is noteworthy that the variance of distribution is not used (or is set to $\sigma_i^2 = 0.5$ to cancel $2$ in the denominator) because the variance of distribution in the embedding space is the choice of algorithm.

 We want the probability distributions in both the input and embedded spaces to be as similar as possible; therefore, the cost function to be minimized can be summation of the Kullback-Leibler (KL) divergences \cite{kullback1997information} over the $n$ points: